Short assured tenancy agreements

-If you do not agree to having work done in the property, your landlord can go to court to ask the sheriff to grant a court order telling you to let them in.
+If you do not agree to having work done in the property, your landlord can go to the First Tier Tribunal and ask them to make an order telling you to let them in.

 Your landlord is responsible for keeping the property wind and watertight and in a condition that is safe and comfortable to live in, and for ensuring that the repairing standard is met.
 This is a basic level of repair that is required by law.
 Your landlord must also provide you with information about the repairing standard and what you can do if your home is not up to standard.
 The section on repairs explains this is more detail, and looks at what you can do if your landlord refuses to carry out repairs.